 petitioner within ten (10) days after the filing of the respondent's

-Service of Copy of Brief.
+Service of Brief.
 Service of a copy of any brief

 shall be made upon opposing counsel or the opposing party if not represented by counsel